-All degree students and exchange students must be affiliated with this insurance plan.
-This plan covers physical injuries a student suffers during prescribed educational and research activities at the university and during commuting to school and in transit between school facilities.
+All degree students and exchange students must be enrolled in this insurance plan.
+This plan covers physical injuries a student suffers during prescribed educational and research activities at the University and during commuting to school and in transit between school facilities.